Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 **So that** I can choose the right plan for my needs.

 **Acceptance Criteria:**
-- Clear presentation of available plans (Free, Pro, Team)
+- Clear presentation of available plans (Free, Pro)
 - Feature comparison table
 - Pricing information with monthly/annual options
-- Highlighted recommended plan
 - FAQ section addressing common subscription questions
 #### US-26: Subscription Management
 **As a** paying customer,
 **I want to** manage my subscription,